Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 As liberated programmers we should state for each program we code the Political goals we want to achieve.

-From now on, all my Free Software project will contain a new file alongside with LICENSE.txt and README.txt: **POLITICS.txt**
+From now on, all of my Free Software projects will contain a new file alongside with LICENSE.txt and README.txt: **POLITICS.txt**

 **POLITICS.txt** should be a **short** but **unambiguous** statement